aniket1kumar308/Reverse-Coding-Instruo/README.md

 * You created your first Pull Request.
 Next for other problems, create again a new branch **from master** and repeat the above steps accordingly.

+See here how I have created 2 branches for 2 separate problems - My [Code](https://github.com/prateekiiest/Reverse-Coding-Instruo/tree/master)

 ------------------------------------------

 ###  Check here for more info